Another National Championship for New Orleans

 No longer can cities get by on reputation alone.
 Serious financial backing along with first-rate facilities are arguably the two most important boxes to check off if a city is to be seriously considered to host one of these championship competitions.

-“We’re pleased to again have the opportunity to crown college football’s national champion in New Orleans,” said Jeff Hundley, the Sugar Bowl’s Chief Operating Officer and the Executive Director for the New Orleans Host Committee for the 2020 CFP National Championship.
+“We’re pleased to again have the opportunity to crown college football’s national champion in New Orleans,” said Jeff Hundley, the Sugar Bowl’s Chief Executive Officer and the Executive Director for the New Orleans Host Committee for the 2020 CFP National Championship.
 “This is good news for the city and state as the National Championship and its many surrounding events will produce a significant boost for the area economy and provide another strong platform for showcasing New Orleans and Louisiana to thousands of visitors and millions of television viewers.

 “No question, New Orleans is built for these major events and we’ve held more than our fair share so we know how to do this.
 But it’s very much become a financial and facilities situation.
 And it’s significant money.”